Photography vs. Videography: How Stills & Video Differ

 Photography

-A commercial photography shoot is the best way to get a diverse library of professional images to use across all of your marketing initiatives.
-In the following sections, I’ll provide a high-level overview of a photoshoot and the preparation that goes into one.
+A commercial photography shoot is the best way to get a diverse library of professional images to use across all of your marketing initiatives

-After conducting thorough research to find the right corporate photographer, the client typically reaches out via email, phone or contact form to kickstart an engagement.
-Photographers may cold call if they find a client that fits their style, but that’s less common.
+After conducting thorough research to find the right corporate photographer, the client typically reaches out via email, phone, or contact form to kickstart an engagement.
+Photographers may cold-call if they find a client who fits their style, but that’s less common.

 Align On Client Logistics